 The PV solar panels were installed in 3 phases:

-The total collection of 176 installed panels generated 90% of our consumption in 2015.
-Now that energy saving LED lights have been installed in all the major rooms and corridors we aspire to generate 100% of our consumption in 2016.
-As we generate during the day and our heaviest consumption is for lighting in the evenings, we typically export about two thirds of our generation at about 4p during the day and buy it back in the evenings at about 12p.
+In 2015 the total collection of 176 installed panels generated 91% of our consumption in 2015.
+Now that energy saving LED lights have been installed in 2016 in all the major rooms and corridors they have reduced our consumption considerably, so we are on course in 2017 to generate 100% of our consumption in 2017.
+As we generate during the day and our heaviest consumption is for lighting in the evenings, we typically export about two thirds of our generation at about 4p per KWh during the day and buy it back in the evenings at about 12p per KWh.

 Main figures (in KWh) for 2015: